Ligurian Hills – 7 nights

 Spa entry at Capanne di Cosola: €15 per person (pay locally)

 Paul is a seasoned voyager and has travelled extensively for both business and pleasure (bleasure!?) to over 50 countries and over 500 places on all continents.
-He speaks five languages.
+Paul created our route through the Ligurian Hills to the sea.